Je0pardy/cloudformazure/README.md

 ## Github Actions
 For automate the flow, github actions is used.
 There are two workflows for terraform plan and apply.
-When a PR created workflow "Terraform Plan" triggering and after succesfull run and merge "Terraform Apply" also tiggering automatically and provision infrastructure.
+When a PR created workflow [Terraform Plan](https://github.com/Je0pardy/cloudformazure/actions/workflows/terraform-plan.yml) triggering and after succesfull run and merge [Terraform Apply] (https://github.com/Je0pardy/cloudformazure/actions/workflows/terraform-apply.yml) also tiggering automatically and provision infrastructure.

 ## Resources ##